sholdgrafer/GitForWritersClass/docs.md

 I'm adding a new note to try out tags!

 The toothbrush requires [need info here].
+This is my 2nd merge edit.